Important Coronavirus Information

 - Providing masks to all residents to wear when caregivers are in their room.

-- Encouraged health care providers to use telehealth when possible.
+- Encouraging health care providers to use telehealth when possible.

-- Required all employees to wear face masks and eye protection while providing care.
+- Requiring all employees to wear face masks and eye protection while providing care.

 - Implementing enhanced infection control measures, including extra efforts to clean and disinfect all high-touch areas throughout the building.